To access this page you will need to use your EuRA Membership Login.

 In 2012 we launched the MIM “Managing International Mobility” fixed syllabus qualification and in 2016, combined the old qualification Levels into one MIM programme split into three milestones:

 If you are not a member of EuRA then the programme costs €250 per module.
-If you sign up to study all four, we offer the discounted rate of €800.
-Contact Maree Ninow for details and for your logins.
+If you sign up to study all four modules, we offer the discounted rate of €800.
+Contact Maree Turner for details and for your logins.

 This simple to follow guide gives you all the information you need to start your qualification journey with EuRA.
 Click here for your downloadable Guide to Qualifying with EuRA.